onzfonz/comp227/src/content/3/en/part3c.md

 At that point click ***Debug***.

-At this point you'll see that webstorm starts up by running npm start, by looking at the output in the process console.
+At this point, you'll see via the process console that WebStorm starts up by running `npm start`.
-The output in red is similar to the `npm start` output from the terminal, with some additional messages about webstorm attaching a debugger.
+The output in red is similar to the `npm start` output from the terminal, with some additional messages about WebStorm attaching a debugger.

 ![Webstorm process console](../../images/3/custom/process_console.png)